jdbancal/gem/doc/gettingStarted.md

 ### Display precision

 When displaying a high precision number, only part of the number is usually printed out.
-This is the default behavior, because long string of digits can quickly become cumbersome Note however that it is not because additional digits are not printed that they are not kept in memory.
+This is the default behavior, because long string of digits can quickly become cumbersome.
+Note however that if all digits are not printed systematically, this does not mean that they are not kept in memory.
 The function `gemDisplayPrecision` can be used to adjust the number of displayed digits.
 Alternatively, the display precision can also be directly specified as a second argument of the `display` function:
  - `display(gem('pi'),50)` prints 50 digits:

         3.1415926535897932384626433832795028841971693993751